Learn about the installation choices in Oracle Application Express.

 CDB$ROOT, holds common objects that are accessible to every PDB utilizing metadata links or object links.
 The seed database,

-When configuring multitenant architecture, Oracle Application Express is installed in the root container database by default.
-In such an installation the root container,
+When configuring multitenant architecture, Oracle Application Express is installed in the root container database by default in Oracle Database 12c Release 1 (12.1).
+In the default installation the root container,

 CDB$ROOT, includes the